trisulnsm/apps/analyzers/tls-print/README.md

 ## Installing

-1. To install this APP logon as admin, then select APP from _Web Admin > Manage > Apps._
+1. To install the "TLS Print" APP.
+Logon as admin, then select APP from _Web Admin > Manage > Apps._
 2. Then restart the Trisul Probes to turn the app live.

 ### 1. The TLS Fingerprint database

-The App uses a stock TLS Fingerprint JSON database located at
+The App uses a stock TLS Fingerprint JSON database located at  the following location

 ````
-/usr/local/var/lib/trisul-probe/domain0/probe0/context0/lua/repo/tls-fingerprints.json
+# stock database
+/usr/local/var/lib/trisul-config/domain0/context0/profile0/lua/github.com_trisulnsm_apps
 ````

-If you have a different database you can put it in the share directory at.
-If a fingerprint file is found at this location it is loaded instead.
+If you have a different JSON database you can put it in the share directory at the following location.

 ````
+# custom database, this is loaded if present first
 /usr/local/share/trisul-probe/plugins/tls-fingerprints.json
 ````

 ## Using